← Blog / Ecommerce Growth

 Why it matters: ROAS is the primary metric media buyers use for day-to-day campaign management.
 It tells you whether your campaigns are generating more revenue than they cost.
 Use a ROAS calculator to track this across campaigns.

 Benchmark: Most ecommerce brands need 3-4x ROAS to be profitable after product costs and overhead.
-Exact break-even depends on margins — use a break-even ROAS calculator for your specific numbers.
+By vertical: fashion 3-4x, health and beauty 4-5x, electronics 3-4x, food and beverage 4-6x.
+These ranges reflect typical margin structures per vertical — higher-margin categories require lower ROAS to break even.
+Exact break-even depends on your specific margins — use a break-even ROAS calculator for your numbers.

 Cost Per Click (CPC) and Cost Per Mille (CPM)